Roman conquest of Anglesey

 The only Roman source for the island's two invasions is the Roman historian Tacitus.
 His last work The Annals, written as a history of the Roman Empire from Tiberius until Nero, mentions the first invasion by Suetonius Paulinus.
-The second invasion is detailed in Tacitus' work The Life of Gnaeus Julius Agricola, which was written to record and extol the life and accomplishments of his father-in-law.
+The second invasion is detailed in Tacitus's work The Life of Gnaeus Julius Agricola, which was written to record and extol the life and accomplishments of his father-in-law.
 Tacitus may have used first-hand accounts from Agricola, who had been present with the Roman forces on both occasions.

 First invasion (60 CE)

 The first invasion of Anglesey took place in 60 or 61 CE following Suetonius Paulinus' success in other parts of the province, subjugating British tribes and establishing Roman forts.

 Tacitus writes: "Britain was in the hands of Suetonius Paulinus, who in military knowledge and in popular favour, which allows no one to be without a rival, vied with Corbulo, and aspired to equal the glory of the recovery of Armenia by the subjugation of Rome's enemies.
 He therefore prepared to attack the island of Mona which had a powerful population and was a refuge for fugitives."
 Tacitus, who later married the daughter of Suetonius Paulinus's young aide-de-camp, Gnaeus Julius Agricola, may have heard first-hand accounts of the campaign and even of Suetonius's personal comments.

 The decision to invade may also have been motivated by information about copper mines on Anglesey.